Multiparameter quantum metrology with postselection measurements: Discussion and Conclusion

-We analyze simultaneous estimations of multiple parameters in postselection measurements in terms of tradeoff relations.
+We analyze simultaneous multiple parameter estimations in postselection measurements in terms of tradeoff relations.
 We first derive classical and quantum Cram\'er-Rao lower bounds and discuss the tradeoffs in the postselection measurements in general.
-Then, we discuss simultaneous measurements of phase and its fluctuation with two measurement apparatus (MA): a continuous Gaussian MA and a discrete qubit MA.
-These examples confirm our general results.
-We found that the quantum Cram\'er-Rao lower bound can be achieved and the quantum tradeoff can be saturated and thus all the parameters can, in principle, attain the ultimate precision simultaneously.
+Then, we discuss simultaneous measurements of phase and its fluctuation with a discrete qubit MA.
+This example confirms our general results.
+We found that the tradeoffs can be saturated and thus all the parameters should, in principle, be possible to attain the ultimate precision simultaneously.
+We note, however, that it is not possible to construct a set of POVMs for such measurements because the sensor is in mixed state.
+We have not yet been successful to propose a concrete measurement procedure and this is our future work.